MiDataInt/mdi/README.md

 The installation process above added the 'mdi' utility to your MDI installation folder.
 You can use it to run any pipeline.
-For help from the command line, simply call and work from there:
+For help from the command line, simply call the utility with no arguments:

 ```bash
 mdi